endail/hx711/README.md

 ## Calibrate

 `make` will create the executable `bin/hx711calibration` in the project directory.
 You can use this to calibrate your load cell and HX711 chip.
-Run it as follows and follow the prompts:
+Run it as follows and follow the prompts.
+Arguments are as follows:

 - **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin.

 - **clock pin**: Raspberry Pi pin which connects to the HX711 chip's clock pin.

-Example using GPIO pin 2 for data and pin 3 for clock.
+Example using GPIO pin 2 for data and GPIO pin 3 for clock.

 ```shell
 pi@raspberrypi~/hx711 $ bin/hx711calibration 2 3